matloff/regtools/UnbalancedClasses.md

 As you can see, **balanced data can be our enemy**.

-But the good news is that using the adjustment method below, one can still use the correct class probabilities even if the data is balanced.
+But the good news is that using the adjustment formula below, one can still use the correct class probabilities even if the data is balanced.

 ### Credit card fraud data